4awpawz/buster/README.md

 ## operational directives
 Buster uses a concept called *Operational Directives*, abbreviated *ods*, to direct the operation it performs for a given file.
 Each operational directive is comprised of 3 parts, as in *'input:operation:output'*:

-1. input - a full or relative path to one or more files.
-Supports *globs/wildcard* characters.
+1. input - an absolute or relative path to one or more files.
+Supports *globs/wildcard* patterns.

 2. operation - a number, enclosed by colons (e.g. ":1:"), in the range of 1 to 3, which is used to indicate the operation that Buster is to perform on the file(s) identified by item 1 above.
 This number can be one of the following:

     * :1: - Instructs Buster to create a copy of each input file using MD5 hash-based file names.
-The resulting hash-based file name(s) will be *[original file name].[some hash value].[original file type]*.
+The copied file's name will be *[original file name].[some hash value].[original file type]* (e.g. `cat.[some hash value].jpg`).

     * :2: - Instructs Buster to search each input file's content, replacing all references to file names with their corresponding hash-based file names.
-A backup of each original file is saved with a file name of *[original file name].buster-copy.[original file type]* (e.g. `./index.html` will be saved as `./index.buster-copy.html`).
+A backup of each input file is saved with a file name of *[original file name].buster-copy.[original file type]* (e.g. `./index.buster-copy.html`).

     * :3: - Instructs Buster to create a copy of each input file using a hash-based file name and to search each copied file's content, replacing all references to file names with their corresponding hash-based file names.
-The resulting hash-based file name will be *[original file name].[some hash value].[original file type]*.
+The copied file's hash-based file name will be *[original file name].[some hash value].[original file type]* (e.g. `app.[some hash value].js`).

-3. output - a full or relative path to where the files output by the operation are to be saved.
-Supports *globs/wildcard* characters.
+3. output - an absolute or relative path to where the output of the operation is to be saved.
+Supports *globs/wildcard* patterns.

+>__Important__ Buster assumes that all relative paths are relative to `process.cwd()`.

 __example__ of an operational directive:

->`'media/meow.jpg:1:media'`
+    `media/meow.jpg:1:media`

 The above directs Buster to copy the file *media/housecat.jpg* and to save it to the *media* folder.